OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 >SvtHevcEncApp.exe -i in.yuv -w 3840 -h 2160 –lp 20 –ss 0

-If both LogicalProcessorNumber and TargetSocket are set, threads run on 20 logical processors of socket 0.
+If both LogicalProcessors and TargetSocket are set, threads run on 20 logical processors of socket 0.
 Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.